storj/storj/docs/design/satellite-svc-separation.md

 ## Background

-Currently all Satellite services run in a single binary in a single process.
+Currently all Satellite services run as a single process.
 While this is great for development, this is bad for scaling.

 ### Current Satellite design

-Currently the Satellite is a single binary made of up the following parts:
+Currently the Satellite runs as a single process made of up the following parts:

 #### overlay
 The overlay maintains critical information about nodes in the network (via the nodes table in satellite.DB).
 One important use of overlay is to help select which storage nodes to upload files to.